sauce-archives/help/docs/guides/creating-ipa.md

 ---
-title: Creating IPA file
+title: Creating an IPA File
 layout: en
 permalink: docs/guides/creating-ipa/
 ---

 1. Open your project in Xcode
 2. Clean the project just in case by selecting 'Product -> Clean' from the menu